{"id":"", "email":"","default_address":null,"first_name":"","last_name":"","name":"" }

 Growing & Caring for Green Beans

 Beans are considered one of the easiest plants to grow and are one of the most popular plants chosen by gardeners.
 Beans are known for having fast germination times so expect to see some sprouts within 6-10 days of planting.
 The plant will start producing beans around 8-10 weeks after planting.
-You’ll get baskets and baskets of long, slender, smooth pods about 6.5″ long that are a beautiful dark green color.
+You’ll get baskets and baskets of long, slender, smooth pods about 6.5″ long that are a beautiful dark green or purple color.

 How to Grow Beans: